itsmicah722/ArchGuide/docs/dual_boot/installation.md

 ## Setup Base Arch Linux System

-Install the base system along with essential tools and packages:
+[Pacstrap](https://wiki.archlinux.org/title/Pacstrap) is a tool used in the Arch Linux Install Environment to copy essential packages onto your new system (usually at `/mnt`).
+It installs the base system, which includes core utilities, and other packages you specify such as *firmware*, *chipsets*, *bootloaders*, etc. This forms the minimal working Arch system you'll later configure.

 ```rs
 pacstrap /mnt base linux linux-firmware sudo grub efibootmgr os-prober btrfs-progs networkmanager nmcli nvim
 ```

-### Package Breakdown (Short Overview):
+### Package List:

 - **base:** Core Arch Linux system files.
 - **linux:** The Linux kernel.